glitchdata/gd-license/README.md

 - Dashboard now highlights account details plus a license inventory table seeded with demo data.
 - Admin console for CRUD management of licenses (protected by an `is_admin` flag on users) plus user management for inviting, editing, or deprovisioning accounts.
 - Lightweight API endpoint for validating licenses by product code (`POST /api/licenses/validate`).
+- Admin tools include an in-browser tester for the validation API (`/admin/tools/license-validation`).
 - Eloquent-powered `users` table migrations and a seeded demo account (`demo@example.com` / `password`).
 - Blade layout + views that provide the polished UI without requiring a frontend build step (Tailwind/Vite can be added later).